toastedsalad/LearningAlgos/Algos/README.md

 ## Ring/Array Buffers
 I don't even know what these are.
-Okay so in the array list we our tail and head are at the start and end of the array, but in the array buffer head and tail can have their own custom indexes.
+Okay so in the array list our tail and head are at the start and end of the array, but in the array buffer head and tail can have their own custom indexes.

 ```